 The summer school will take place at the Madrid CLC.
-Accommodation will be provided in the city center of Madrid.
-There will be special transportation for traveling to the center every day.
-During the weekend, we will have a trip to one of the most beautiful sites in Spain near to Madrid in order to see the fascinating Spanish history and enjoy one of the famous Spanish traditional food.
+Accommodation will be provided in Madrid's city centre with special transportation for travelling to the centre every day.
+During the weekend, there will be a trip to one of the most beautiful sites in Spain in order to see the fascinating Spanish history and enjoy traditional Spanish food.

 Each programme has a focus on business innovation and entrepreneurship, there is no need to have specific technical backgrounds or any coding knowledge to join our Summer School.

 Rafael Muñoz Gómez - "Very glad to have participated in the EIT Digital 2020 Rennes Summer School - Unleashing the power of circular city data.
 It was a really unique online learning experience.
 I am very grateful for all the effort made by the people from the University of Rennes 1 and EIT Digital.
 Special thanks to Alvaro Pina Stranger and all the mentors: Alberto Tejero Lopez, Maud Serpin, Aude Castan, Francois Huber, Serdar DrZero and Véronique TRUB."